-These statistics will inform you how your flipbooks are performing together as a group.
+These statistics will inform you how your flipbooks perform together as a group.

-In order to access these reports, you need to log in, and on the main dashboard, on the left-hand side, you can click on Statistics.
+To access these reports, you need to log in, and on the Main dashboard, on the left-hand side, you can click on Statistics.

-Impressions - counted instantly every time any of your flipbooks is accessed through an embed or a Flipsnack URL visit.
+- Impressions - counted instantly every time your flipbooks are accessed through an embed or a Flipsnack URL visit.

-Bottom line: views are an indicator of a person being engaged at a basic level with publications.
+Bottom line: views indicate a person's engagement at a basic level with publications.

-Other interesting reports are the devices and sources.
-This is where you can see on overview how your flipbooks are generally accessed and viewed: through a Flipsnack URL or embed.
-And you can also see what devices are generally used by your readers.
+This is where you can see an overview of how your flipbooks are generally accessed and viewed: through a Flipsnack URL or embed.
+You can also see what devices are generally used by your readers.

 Individual flipbook statistics

-In order to access these reports, search for the flipbook you want to analyze, click on the 3 dots, and then Stats.
-If you don't see that option it's because your flipbook wasn't published.
-In order to share a flipbook and collect data about it, you need to publish it first.
+To access these reports, search for the flipbook you want to analyze, click on the three dots, and then Stats.
+If you don't see that option, your flipbook wasn't published.

-Now let's see what reports are available for each individual flipbook.
+These are the available reports for each individual flipbook.

-It's right at the top of the page, below the date selector.
-It contains some of the most important KPIs regarding a flipbook's performance.
+You can find the summary and timelines reports at the top of the page, below the date selector.
+The two contain some of the most important KPIs regarding a flipbook's performance, presented in different formats.